Field Guide To Interchanges

 Maxis' SimCity has offered traffic simulation, with freeways and surface streets, for the last few versions.
 The model is very simplified: all streets are two-way and two lanes, while freeways are six lanes (four lanes in SimCity 3000) and elevated throughout, even while traversing the desert or scaling hillsides.

-The four-way interchange rendering in SimCity 3000 (see screenshot) is a step up from the SC2000 version, but is still missing a few ramps.
+The four-way interchange rendering in SimCity 3000 (see screenshot) was a step up from the SC2000 version, yet still missing a few ramps.
 The three-way interchange can't be rendered, so SC3000 instead blocks off the roadways with construction barriers.

 Diamond interchanges (you can see a ramp at the lower left of the picture) look nearly conventional.